Old-Fashioned Cranberry Orange Garland || Rustic Holiday Charm At It’s Finest

 Instructions

-- Tie a loop in one end of the cord.
+- Start with a loop: Tie a hanging loop at one end of the cord.

-- Thread a sewing needle onto the other end of the cord.
-Pull the cord through the needle about 4 inches.
+- Thread the needle: Attach a sewing needle to the other end, pulling about 4" of cord through the eye.

-- Tie a loop in the end of the cord.
+- Finish with a loop: Tie a second loop at the end of the garland for hanging.